mendiolamj/cg-cloud-foundations-wiki/Kubernetes---Command---Minikube---kubectl.md

 **`kubectl <what action do you want to do> <on which resource> -n <your namespace> <other options> <name of the resource>`**

-### kubectl Namespace
+### kubectl

-Namespaces provides a mechanism for isolating groups of resources within a single cluster.
-If you don't provide a namespace, kubectl will directly use the "default" namespace for you.

 > To create a namespace use syntax - `kubectl create namespace my-namespace`

+_Namespaces provides a mechanism for isolating groups of resources within a single cluster.
+If you don't provide a namespace, kubectl will directly use the "default" namespace for you._

 > To list the current namespaces in a cluster using `kubectl get namespace`